 Support for wrestling with spiritual beliefs

 Counseling.
 Your counselor can help you explore any of the above activities.
 A counselor is also a safe, non-judgmental person to share your questions with.
 They can help you navigate this process in safety and peace.
 A counselor can also help guide you into difficult conversations with those in your life who may not understand what you’re going through.
+For those seeking support, San Diego Christian Counseling can provide the guidance and understanding you need during this journey.

 Online groups.
 This was mentioned above but is worth mentioning again.
 Online groups have been helpful for many people.
 Your counselor can also help connect you to an online community.